ChameleonCloud/docs/source/technical/jupyter.rst

 -----------------------------

 When you are logged in, you will land in the JupyterLab application environment.
-For up-to-date documentation about the JupyterLab interface, please see the `official JupyterLab documentation
+For up-to-date documentation about the JupyterLab interface, see the `official JupyterLab documentation
 <https://jupyterlab.readthedocs.io/en/stable/user/interface.html>`_.
 You will
 see a file browser on the left-hand side - this is your working directory.
 It's